 - The New World of Darkness dropped the Appearance attribute, but, seemingly, replaced it with Presence which has a similar concept but it does not refer to your physical appearance but to your allure.
 They do have the Striking Looks merit however.

 - SNK vs. Capcom's TCG has this as a reaction card.
 It has Morrigan Aensland in a nurse outfit similar to the one she uses in Super Gem Fighter.

-- Morrigan Aensland from Darkstalkers who, being a succubus, makes a living out of taking advantage of stupid men.
+- Morrigan Aensland, the flirty succubus from Darkstalkers.
 Cat Girl Felicia also qualifies from her Stripperific appearance and added that she's an exotic battle dancer from Vegas to boot.